-"Plan of Separation" shall have the meaning set forth in Section 1200-38-01.01 of the COPA Rules.
-The Plan of Separation as of the Issue Date is attached hereto as Exhibit A.
+"Plan of Separation" shall have the meaning set forth in Section 1200-38-01-.01 of the COPA Rules.

 "Population" means the people residing or domiciled in the Geographic Service Area, and other people utilizing any NHS Entity, as of the indicated time.